 Asbestos is a term used for several types of naturally-occurring fibrous minerals found in many parts of California.
 The most common type of asbestos is chrysotile, but other types are also found in California.
 Asbestos is commonly found in ultramafic rock, including serpentine, and near fault zones.
 The amount of asbestos that is typically present in these rocks range from less than 1% up to about 25%, and sometimes more.
 Asbestos is released from ultramafic and serpentine rock when it is broken or crushed.
 This can happen when cars drive over unpaved roads or driveways which are surfaced with these rocks, when land is graded for building purposes, or at quarrying operations.
 It is also released naturally through weathering and erosion.
-Once released from the rock, asbestos are hazardous and may cause lung disease and cancer.
+Once released from the rock, asbestos can become airborne and may stay in the air for long periods of time.
+All types of asbestos are hazardous and may cause lung disease and cancer.
 Health risks to people are dependent upon their exposure to asbestos.
 The longer a person is exposed to asbestos and the greater the intensity of the exposure, the greater the chances for a health problem.
 Asbestos-related disease, such as lung cancer, may not occur for decades after breathing asbestos fibers.